Postgraduate Studentships

 This studentship provides funding for postgraduate students undertaking research in History; either PhD (UK) or MPhil from the UK, EU and overseas.

-Iain Drayton Research Studentship
+Iain Drayton TCRS Studentship

 This studentship provides funding for a home PhD studentship in Asian and Middle Eastern Studies.